 - 39. There have been widespread public allegations that Russia sought to influence the 2016 referendum on the UK's membership of the EU.
 The impact of any such attempts would be difficult if not impossible to assess, and we have not sought to do so.
 However, it is important to establish whether a hostile state took deliberate action with the aim of influencing a UK democratic process, irrespective of whether it was successful or not. - 40.
-Open source studies have pointed to the preponderance of pro-Brexit or anti-EU stories on RT and Sputnik, and the use of 'bots' and 'trolls', as evidence of Russian attempts to influence the process.
-We have sought to establish whether there is secret intelligence which supported or built on these studies.
+Open source studies have pointed to the preponderance of pro-Brexit or anti-EU stories on RT and Sputnik, and the use of 'bots' and 'trolls', as evidence of Russian attempts to influence the process.42 We have sought to establish whether there is secret intelligence which supported or built on these studies.
 In response to our request for written evidence at the outset of the Inquiry, MI5 initially provided just six lines of text.
-It stated that \\\, before referring to academic studies.
-This was noteworthy in terms of the way it was couched (\\\) and the reference to open source studies \\\.
-The brevity was also, to us, again,
+It stated that , before referring to academic studies.43 This was noteworthy in terms of the way it was couched () and the reference to open source studies .
+The brevity was also, to us, again, indicative of the extreme caution amongst the intelligence and security Agencies at the thought that they might have any role in relation to the UK's democratic processes, and particularly one as contentious as the EU referendum.
+We repeat that this attitude is illogical; this is about the

-&lt;sup>40 The Chancellor of the Duchy of Lancaster delegates to the Minister for the Constitution as appropriate.
+40 The Chancellor of the Duchy of Lancaster delegates to the Minister for the Constitution as appropriate.

-&lt;sup>41 DCMS Select Committee, Disinformation and 'Fake News', HC 1791, 18 February 2019.
+41 DCMS Select Committee, Disinformation and 'Fake News', HC 1791, 18 February 2019.

-&lt;sup>42 The DCMS Select Committee's report Disinformation and 'Fake News' (HC 1791, 18 February 2019) surveys and comments on some of these studies.
+42 The DCMS Select Committee's report Disinformation and 'Fake News' (HC 1791, 18 February 2019) surveys and comments on some of these studies.

-&lt;sup>43 Written evidence - HMG, 3 April 2018.
+43 Written evidence - HMG, 3 April 2018.